Pen Testing to Protect the Water Supply

 As part of the nation’s critical infrastructure, water utility companies must implement a comprehensive cybersecurity program to protect the water supply and the millions of people who rely on it every day.
 To help utilities coordinate security planning with federal, state and local governments, in 2013, President Barack Obama issued Presidential Directive 21 (PD21).
 PD21’s goal is to “reduce vulnerabilities, minimize consequences, identify and disrupt threats, and hasten response and recover efforts related to critical infrastructure.”

 Since that time, the threat has continued to grow.
-According to the US Department of Homeland Security’s Cybersecurity & Infrastructure Security Agency, US water utilities now face threats from spearfishing and ransomware attacks, unsecured remote devices, and outdated software, control system devices, and operating systems.
+According to the U.S. Department of Homeland Security’s Cybersecurity & Infrastructure Security Agency, U.S. water utilities now face threats from spearfishing and ransomware attacks, unsecured remote devices, and outdated software, control system devices, and operating systems.

 For example, in 2023, an Iranian-backed group attacked the Municipal Water Authority of Aliquippa, Pennsylvania.
 The attack targeted a “booster station” that monitors and controls water in two Pennsylvania townships.
 Fortunately, the utility had an alarm system that alerted operators so they could prevent disruption to the water supply.